-DCEO will award grants for demonstration projects providing Rapid Response services to businesses and workers impacted or at risk of being impacted by company closures or layoffs.
-Grantees will facilitate or provide skill upgrade training to WIA/WIOA eligible dislocated workers or incumbent workers at risk of losing their jobs.
+Department of Commerce will award grants for demonstration projects providing Rapid Response services to businesses and workers impacted or at-risk of being impacted by company closures or layoffs.
+Grantees will facilitate or provide skill upgrade training to WIOA eligible dislocated workers or incumbent workers at-risk of losing their jobs.